GitHub GitHub

 Supported File Types

-Error Handling
+Error Messages

-# Missing directory
+# Static directory not found

 [StaticAssetLoader] Error while reading static directory: "static" directory doesn't exist!